Refractive Surgery Fellowship (pre-doc)

 For UMSL student doctors

-93-week program
+3-year program

 For over seven years, Vision Care Partners has worked with UMSL College of Optometry to provide students with part time positions offering an in depth learning experience in refractive surgery.
 These students’ role is primarily on Saturday mornings, with one full time summer position offered to the top performing technician.
 Students working at Vision Care Partners can anticipate multiple patient interactions weekly, with practice involving slit lamp exams, refraction, critical thinking, and visualizing eyes at one day post op for a range of procedures.
 This is a unique opportunity offering experience with refractive surgery post operative exams to prepare for a lifetime of confidence with co-management.